woc-hack/kjd/VCAnalyzer/README.md

 copied a vulnerable file for a particular CVE ID.

 The output records contain the following fields:
-  - CVE ID
+  - CVE (CVE ID)
-  - Project URL
+  - ProjectUrl
-  - Project Name (in the format used by WoC)
+  - Project (Name of the project in the format used by WoC)
   - status (fixed, notfixed, or unknown)
   - 1stBadBlob (sha1 hash of the first vulnerable blob committed to the project)
   - 1stBadTime (Time 1stBadBlob was committed in unix time format)